jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/2strands/3bp_2particles/simple_dna_example/README.md

-2beads=3bp model
+3bp2p model
 ====================

-This example demonstrates how to prepare a simulation of double-stranded (ds) DNA using the coarse-grained "3bp=2beads" model.
+This example demonstrates how to prepare a simulation of double-stranded (ds) DNA using the coarse-grained "3bp2p" (3 base-pairs = 2 particles) model. g
 ##    Features

 1) This model has a double-helical conformation with a major and minor grooves.